Photo Guide: The ABCs of Northwest Fall Produce

 It’s officially fall, and that means harvest season is here.
 Markets across the Northwest are brimming with produce, so there’s no better time to stock up before the long winter months.

-To help inspire your fall cooking, here’s an alphabetical guide of what to expect right now at local farmers markets across Oregon and Washington, along with recipe tips for making use of your fall bounty.
+To help inspire your fall cooking, here’s an alphabetical guide of what to expect right now at local farmers markets along with recipe tips for making use of your fall bounty.
+You can even re-create the Mediterranean Diet using locally grown produce.

 A: Asian Pears

 While apples and pears are the quintessential fall fruit, Asian pears are moving in to steal the spotlight.
 These super-crisp sweet fruits are perfect for snacking, and they make an excellent addition to salads, slaws and chutneys.
 They are also excellent in baked goods, like these Oatmeal Breakfast Bites with Asian Pear.
-In Seattle you can stock up on Asian pears at the Rockridge Farm stand — setting up shop at the University District, West Seattle and Columbia City farmers markets through the end of fall.
+In Seattle you can stock up on Asian pears at city farmers markets through the end of fall.

 B: Brussels Sprouts